Tailoring dispersion and evanescent modes in multimodal nonlocal lattices using positive-only interactions: Engineering wave phenomena via parametric interpolation

 \subsection{Constructing rotons via parametric dispersion control}

 In the Euler–Bernoulli beam lattice restricted to local interactions, both branches of the dispersion relation are injective over $\kappa \in [0,\pi]$, as can be observed from the analytical expressions derived in Appendix~\ref{sec:AnalyticalDispersionBeam}.
-For a given angular frequency $\omega$, the Floquet-Bloch condition~\eqref{eq:Floquet_form} admits a single propagation constant $\lambda \in [0,1]$ in the purely local case.
+For a given angular frequency $\omega$, the Floquet-Bloch condition~\eqref{eq:Floquet_form} admits a single propagation constant $| \lambda | \in (0,1]$ in the purely local case.
 Introducing nonlocal interactions fundamentally changes this behavior: the dispersion branches may lose their injectivity, allowing multiple propagation constants $\lambda$ to correspond to the same frequency $\omega$.

-The parametrization method enables the systematic construction of such non-injective dispersion curves.
-For a prescribed frequency $\omega_0$, several target points $(\lambda_i,\omega_0)$ with distinct propagation constants are selected.
-The resulting system~\eqref{eq:system_interpolation} then yields a lattice model whose dispersion relation admits multiple propagation constants at the same angular frequency.
-The dispersion curve of such a system is presented in Figure~\ref{fig:roton_disp01}.
-When $\partial_\kappa \omega(\kappa_1) \neq \partial_\kappa \omega(\kappa_2)$, these solutions correspond to distinct group velocities associated with $\omega_0$

-The implications of this property can be highlighted through transient simulations.
-Consider a Gaussian wave packet imposed on the reference node $x_0$, centered around the frequency $\omega_0$:

-As shown in Figure~\ref{fig:roton_transt}, the initially localized excitation evolves into two distinct packets that propagate with the two group velocities determined at $\omega_0$.

-Loss of injectivity in the dispersion relation is accompanied by the appearance of local extrema along the branches.
-Such extrema are commonly referred to as \emph{rotons} in the literature~\citep{iglesias2021experimental,wang2022nonlocal,zhu2022observation,iorio2024roton}.
-A roton corresponds to a vanishing group velocity at the associated frequency, leading to the localization of a wave packet around its emission point.
+This manifests itself through the emergence of local extrema in the dispersion curves.
+Such dispersion profiles are commonly described as \emph{roton-like} in the literature~\citep{iglesias2021experimental,wang2022nonlocal,zhu2022observation,iorio2024roton}.